devops329/devops/instruction/elasticity/elasticity.md

 Redis and memcache allow for compute scalability on stable data CloudFront allows for global network scalability on network resources Maybe we should do this we AWS load balancers also

+- ECS has an auto scale option that triggers on cloudwatch stats.